 Time: 3 hours

-Surfaced: Sealed & Unsealed (sand, if riding between Tangimoana & Himatangi Beach)
+Surfaced: Gravel and Sealed Roads (sand, if riding between Tangimoana and Himatangi Beach)

 NOTE: CONTAINS SOME UNSEALED ROADS

-Starting in Marton, head south on Wellington Road before turning left onto Markiriki Road, which brings you onto SH1.
+Starting in Marton, head south on Wellington Road before turning left onto Markiriki Road, which brings you onto State Highway One.

 Take a right turn into Hurst Road (gravel road).
-At the top of Hurst Road, the trail turns left and heads south along Wightman Road until it reaches SH1.
-A detour can be made tot the shops and cafes in Bulls, which is the last town on the cycle way before Himatangi.
+At the top of Hurst Road, the trail turns left and heads south along Wightman Road until it reaches State Highway One.
+A detour can be made to the shops and cafes in Bulls, which is the last town on the cycle way before Himatangi.

-Cross SH1 carefully, then continue along Tangimoana Road.
+Cross State Highway One carefully, then continue along Tangimoana Road.
 This will become McDonell Road, before coming back onto Tangimoana Road again.

 Follow this all the way to Tangimoana Beach, where there is a camping ground with small cabins to rent.

-The first left turn leads onto a sandy track to the beac.
-The trail heads south for 8km along the beach to the town of Himatangi.
-The sand can be soft, so the best tie to ride is within 2 hours each side of low tide - so plan ahead.
+The first left turn leads onto a sandy track to the beach.
+The trail heads south for 8km along the beach to the village of Himatangi.
+The sand can be soft, so the best time to ride is within two hours each side of low tide – so plan ahead.

 Important: Please ensure you review the tide tables online here.